Instance Methods #

 - Concept Explanation: Every instance has an implicit property called

-self, representing the instance itself. usually, you don’t need to writeselfexplicitly unless a naming conflict occurs (e.g., when a parameter name is the same as a property name). - Key Syntax:
+self, representing the instance itself.
+Usually, you don’t need to writeselfexplicitly unless a naming conflict occurs (e.g., when a parameter name is the same as a property name), in which caseselfis needed for distinction. - Key Syntax:

 self